CHANGE IN LISTING ARRANGEMENTS

 Cessation of Trading on Euronext Dublin

-Trading in CRH’s Ordinary Shares on Euronext Dublin (ISIN: IE0001827041) is expected to cease from 4.30 p.m.
-BST on Wednesday, 20 September 2023, while the Ordinary Shares will be delisted from Euronext Dublin with effect from 6.00 a.m.
+Trading in CRH’s Ordinary Shares on Euronext Dublin (ISIN: IE0001827041) ceased from 4.30 p.m.
+BST on Wednesday, 20 September 2023, while the Ordinary Shares were delisted from Euronext Dublin with effect from 6.00 a.m.
 BST on the Effective Date.

-Accordingly, the use of the EB System for electronic settlement and trades in Ordinary Shares will cease to be available from 6.00 a.m.
+Accordingly, the use of the EB System for electronic settlement and trades in Ordinary Shares ceased to be available from 6.00 a.m.
 BST on the Effective Date (the “Effective Time”).

 Shares remaining in Euroclear Bank after the Effective Time

-After the Effective Time, any interests in Ordinary Shares held through EB Participants (the “Residual Ordinary Shares”) will be automatically transferred out of uncertificated form in the EB System and converted into ‘registered form’, with the relevant EB Participant being recorded in the Register of Members as the direct legal title holder of their relevant Residual Ordinary Shares, being a position outside the electronic settlement systems of Euroclear Bank, CREST and the Depository Trust Company (“DTC”).
-Further details on the process that will be used when converting shares into registered form are set out in the Circular.
+After the Effective Time, any interests in Ordinary Shares held through EB Participants (the “Residual Ordinary Shares”) were automatically transferred out of uncertificated form in the EB System and converted into ‘registered form’, with the relevant EB Participant being recorded in the Register of Members as the direct legal title holder of their relevant Residual Ordinary Shares, being a position outside the electronic settlement systems of Euroclear Bank, CREST and the Depository Trust Company (“DTC”).
+Further details on the process that was used when converting shares into registered form are set out in the Circular.

 Transferring shares from ‘Registered Form’ into DTC after the Effective Time